SajjadAhmad14/slate/source/index.html.md

 meta:
   - name: description
-    content: Documentation for the Clarity, for Charities API
+    content: API Documentation for the Clarity, for Charities API
 ---

 # Introduction